-The main contributions of this paper are as follows: \bi \item We conducted the first systematic literature review using {\IT}, a state of the art expert system for assisting with relevant paper selection.
-This is also among the very few SLRs assisted by machine learning algorithms. \item We validated the use of {\IT} in an SLR and observed its strengths and weaknesses. \item We scripted our entire SLR process and provided it in a public Github repository\footnote{\url{https://github.com/fastread/SLR_on_TCP}} so that other researchers can use the data for reproduction and improvements on machine-learning-assisted primary study selection. \ei
+The main contributions of this paper are as follows: \bi \item We conducted the first systematic literature review using {\IT}, a state-of-the-art expert system for assisting with relevant paper selection.
+This is also among the very few SLRs assisted by machine learning algorithms or expert systems. \item We validated the use of {\IT} in an SLR and observed its strengths and weaknesses {via a controlled experiment of only humans performing the same relevant paper selection task.} \item We scripted our entire SLR process and provided it in a public Github repository\footnote{\url{https://github.com/fastread/SLR_on_TCP}} so that other researchers can use the data for reproduction and improvements on machine-learning-assisted primary study selection. \ei

 The rest of this paper is structured as follows.
 Section~\ref{sect: Background} presents background material and related work.
-Section~\ref{sect: Research method} reports on the SLR process.
-Section~\ref{sect: validate} reports the validation results of {\IT} and answers the research questions.
+Section~\ref{sect: Research method} reports every detail of the performed literature review case study.
+Section~\ref{sect: validate} reports the validation results of {\IT} and answers the research questions via a controlled experiment.
 Section~\ref{sect: Conclusions and Future Work} concludes the paper and discusses potential future work.